 Sue of Munchkin Munchies is so incredibly talented and quite possibly the sweetest person on the planet.
 She provided all of the cookies for the party.
 I couldn’t believe the gorgeous details in the popcorn, ticket, and hot dog cookies.
 Also, I can 1000% say these cookies are as delicious as they are adorable… and I’ve tasted a lot of cookies in my day (haha!)!
 No, but I’m totally serious…Sue is a true artist when it comes to custom cookie designs.

 My mom, Easton’s Cece, made the adorable popcorn cupcakes.
 Aren’t they seriously the cutest!
-They were chocolate and vanilla cupcakes topped with white buttercream frosting and then mounded with mini marshmallow “popcorn.”
+They were vanilla cupcakes topped with white buttercream frosting and then mounded with mini marshmallow “popcorn.”
 She cut all the mini marshmallows to look exactly like kernels of popcorn by slicing a small “peace sign” shape in the top of the mini marshmallow and then a slight horizontal slice about half way through the marshmallow.
 Then, lastly, we painted the tops of the popcorn with a very small amount of yellow food coloring diluted with water.
 I could not get over how realistic they looked!
 Everyone loved them!

 Easton’s birthday cake was created by our wonderful friends at Bella Christie and Lil’ Z’s Sweet Boutique.
 They always do such an incredible job and this cake was no different.
 For this cake, I drew an extremely rough sketch of what I had in mind and emailed it to them along with the invitation design.
 They took my chicken-scratch sketch of an idea and brought it to life in the most beautiful (and delicious!) of ways!
 If you are in the Pittsburgh area, definitely check them out.